AmalSELMI/messagerie_test/README.md

 ## Run the server

-Run this command to launch to fake-api json-server
+On a new terminal tab, run this command to launch to fake-api json-server

 ```sh
 yarn server